Introduction

 Format

 In-person: our assessor comes to the office to inspect the workstation directly, discuss potential changes and make adjustments directly.
+During the assessment, the assessor may request further information to better understand the employee's needs.

 Remote: the employee completes a pre-assessment questionnaire and takes photos of the workstation, followed by a video call with the assessor to ask additional questions and discuss potential changes.
+The assessor will also discuss the likely duration of any recommended changes and their impact on the employee's work.

 Common problems found during a DSE Workstation Assessment